MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 ---
 # Publish a Microsoft Edge extension

 After you develop and test your Microsoft Edge extension, you're ready to distribute your extension.
 Use the Microsoft Edge Add-ons website to distribute your extension.
-To release your existing Chromium extension for Microsoft Edge users, navigate to [port your existing Chromium extension](../developer-guide/port-chrome-extension.md).
+To release your existing Chromium extension for Microsoft Edge users, see [port your existing Chromium extension](../developer-guide/port-chrome-extension.md).

 Publish your extension to the Microsoft Edge Add-ons website to increase the reach of it and make it available other Microsoft Edge users.
 This article provides the process to submit your extension to the Microsoft Edge Add-ons website.